jneurock/gulp-viking-posts/README.md

 * `concat: {boolean}` Tells the Viking Posts plugin to concatenate posts
 * `formatDate: {function}` User-defined function that overrides the built-in date formatting function.
 Expects a date or a string to be passed in.
+* `highlightSyntax: {boolean}` Tells the Viking Posts plugin to highlight syntax with [Highlight.js](http://highlightjs.org/).
+Default is `false`.
 * `sortPosts: {function}` User-defined sort function for concatenated posts.
 Defaults to date descending, category, title.
 Expects two post objects to be passed in.
 * `titleSeparator: {string}` For use without front matter.
 Viking Posts will generate a post title from the file name, separating words by this separator.
 Default is `'-'`.

+## Syntax Highlighting

+Introduced in version 0.0.5, Viking Posts uses Highlight.js to highlight syntax.
+To enable this feature, set the option `highlightSyntax` to `true`.
+Since Viking Posts parses GitHub flavored Markdown by default, you can specify the language of any code block as follows:

+    ```javascript
+    function example() {

+      // This is a JavaScript example
+    }
+    ```

+**Note:** You need to add CSS from Highlight.js to your project manually.
+Viking Posts only adds the Highlight.js markup.

 ## Example Output